netxms/netxms-doc/admin/object-management.rst

 Object browser
 ==============

-:guilabel:`Object browser` is a view in in :term:`Management Console`.
+:guilabel:`Object browser` is a view in in :term:`Management Client`.
 It presents all existing :term:`objects <Object>` as a hierarchical structure.
 Overall description of objects can be found in concepts part:
 :ref:`concept_object`.